dcalsky/AnimalMaster/README.md

 ```

 ---
-If you wanna create a living object by using simple way:
+If you want to create a living object through a most simple way, you can do this:
 ```java
 Living some_living_obj = Living.create();
 ```

-By the way, `Living::create` method receives a argument which is a special tag of this object.
+By the way, `Living::create` method can receive a argument which is a special tag of this object.

 If you do not pass the special tag to this method, framework will dispatch a default tag for your object automatically.
 Auto tag format is: `living<total_living_count>`.

 ## Actions coming
-Each living have their own action.
-But we don't implement all them to you(Because we are framework >_<)
+Each living objects have their own actions.
+But we don't implement all of them to you(Because we are framework >_<)

-Although there are no build-in action offered to you.
+Although there is no build-in action offered to you.
 But you can define it by yourself in the simplest approach.
-If we wanna the pig which have been defined above to fly.
-We must define a fly action, it's can wrap the pig wings.
+If you want the pig, which has been defined from above, to fly, you must define a fly action, which can wrap the pig's wings.

 Implement action interface to define your custom action class:
 ```java